TOD-theses/traces_analyzer/docs/definitions.md

 A TOD occurs, if the existence of a call instruction, or its stack and memory inputs, depend on the transaction order.

-Type of calls: CALL, STATICCALL,
+Type of calls: CALL, STATICCALL, CALLCODE, DELEGATECALL.
+However, mostly CALL is relevant, as the others do not impact state of other contracts (except CALLCODE value I guess).

 !!! note